 But CUDA_FOUND is only a result of CUDA toolkit detection, why should it be touched with GMX_GPU=OFF?
 CUDA's not getting used at all.

 I don't know much of cmake, but I don't understand how it ends up in the FindNVML script if the precondition for that call in gmxManageGPU.cmake is "if (GMX_GPU)".

 The only interesting thing I can see after passing GMX_GPU=OFF is that GMX_GPU_AUTO is still ON - maybe that's the reason, and it should always be set appropriately to the value of (NOT DEFINED GMX_GPU) at the beginning of gmxManageGPU.
 Can you try that?

-#2 Updated by Mark Abraham about 1 month ago
+#2 Updated by Mark Abraham 4 months ago

 gmx_option_trivalue in cmake/gmxOptionUtilities.cmake is the relevant piece of gear.
 It does look like